For more information on any of these projects, contact me.

 We find that earthquakes under a threshold magnitude (Mw ~6.5-7.0), produce essentially negligible post-seismic surface displacements compared to the locking signal.
 As the magnitude of the event increases, its post-seismic effects overprint the coupling signal over a larger area and for a longer time.
 We use the central Chile subduction zone (which includes the 2010 Mw 8.8 Maule and 2015 Mw 8.3 Illapel events) as a case study, modeling inter-seismic loading as well as the co- and post-seismic effects of earthquakes dating back to the 19th century.
 Irrespective of magnitude, no event prior to 1900 has an effect on modern surface observations, whereas great (Mw 8.0+) earthquakes in the past ~50 years are still associated with reduced landward velocities relative to the full locking velocity.
 Near the rupture zones of the 2010 Maule and 2015 Illapel earthquakes, post-seismic motion currently produces oceanward surface velocities, which may not reflect the locking signal for several decades (Herman et al., in preparation).

 Southeast Asia lies between two distinctive convergent plate boundaries: the Indonesian subduction zone to the south and the Himalayan continental collision zone to the northwest.
 Hazards posed by earthquakes occurring along these plate boundaries pose a major risk to countries in Southeast Asia, including Thailand.
 In addition, there are several active faults within Thailand itself, which have either had significant historical earthquakes or show geological evidence of seismic activity.
 I collaborate with colleagues at Kasetsart University in Bangkok to observe and interpret patterns of recent earthquakes in the region (Pananont et al., 2014).
-We are now beginning to develop numerical models of the geodynamic processes responsible for earthquakes throughout Southeast Asia (Meyers et al., 2018).
+We are now beginning to develop numerical models of the geodynamic processes responsible for earthquakes throughout Southeast Asia (such as the preliminary models published in Meyers et al., 2018).
 These will lead to a better understanding of the possible locations, styles, and magnitudes of earthquakes (and associated hazards) that can be expected in the region.

 The oceanic Nazca plate descends eastward under South America at 70 mm/yr along the subduction trench that lies parallel to the coast of Chile.
 This subduction zone has a long history of hosting large earthquakes that produce severe shaking and extensive tsunamis.
 Some parts of the boundary last experienced a great (magnitude 8 or larger) earthquake over a century ago.
 Enough time has passed that these "seismic gaps" represent a significant great earthquake and tsunami hazard.
 I studied two events that ruptured seismic gaps in the Chilean subduction zone in detail, examining the processes that led up to the mainshocks, the characteristics of mainshock slip and aftershock distributions, and the possibility for future earthquakes.